 Clean It Up – teams get their arms around what they have and where they have it

 Short of that, we have the Clean It Up option.
-This take time and effort – also a cost – but with longer term benefits.
-It entails taking the time to locate all assets, profile them and then creating a process for handling them.
+This takes time and effort – also a cost – but with longer-term benefits.
+It entails taking the time to locate all assets, profile them, and then create a process for handling them.